rufengsuixing/luci-app-adguardhome/README.md

  - download/update core in luci
  - compress core with upx
  - redirect dns
+   - as the upstream of dnsmasq
+   - redirect port 53 to AdGuardHome（ipv6 need to install ipv6 nat redirect or  if client use ipv6 redirect is invalid）
+   - replace dnsmasq with port 53 (need to set AGH,dnsip=0.0.0.0,the port of dnsmasq and AGH will be exchange)
  - change bin path
  - change config path
  - change work dir(support tmp,auto redownload after reboot)